kentwdev/VERMOS/README.md

 # VERMOS: Simplifying web development

-This is a JavaScript based platform for developing and running both interactive WebSocket-based applications and REST APIs.
+This is a JavaScript based framework for developing and running both interactive WebSocket-based applications and REST APIs.
 Vermos can run as either a monolithic back-end or as a set of MicroServices.

 Vermos framework architecture prevents CPU-intensive or long-running APIs bringing a Node.js system to its knees, and utilizes MongoDB database, to uniquely present your data as persistent JavaScript Objects.